 Decorating your cookies:

 I decided to decorate my gluten-free and vegan Valentine’s Day cookies with vegan chocolate and some dried cranberries.
 I used white and dark vegan chocolate to dip half of the biscuit into the chocolate but what you use is completely up to you and your preferences.
-You can find some options on the LiberEat app here.

 I also decided to top with dried cranberries to give the feel of flower petals and I love the way they turned out.
 You could also use red sprinkles or dried strawberries.